Teach yourself Apache Kafka and Python with a Jupyter Notebook

 One of the main actors in the notebook space is the Jupyter project.
 With JupyterLab it provides a solid web interface where it’s possibile to create and distribute notebooks written in a variety of languages (named kernels in Jupyter terms).

 JupyterLab can be started as Docker container.
 Using Docker allows us to focus on learning without having to deal with software installation and configuration: a big win for productivity.
-We start by creating a folder on named kafka-jupyter
+We start by creating a folder on named kafka-jupyter and navigating to it.
+If you prefer terminal over a GUI, you can achieve the same result by issuing the following two commands:

 mkdir -p kafka-jupyter